CybotAS/CookiebotWP/readme.txt

 The developer of the plugin can see more details on [our Github repository](https://github.com/CybotAS/CookiebotAddons)

 ### Can I use Cookiebot with GTM? ###
-Cookiebot works with GTM, however you should not use this plugin, but the manual approach.
+Cookiebot works with GTM, however you need to enable the "Hide Cookie Popup" option on the Cookiebot plugin settings page.

 [Please see our article on how to depoloy Cookiebot with GTM](https://support.cookiebot.com/hc/en-us/articles/360003793854-Google-Tag-Manager-deployment).